Colorectal Cancer Symptoms: Warning Signs, Risk Factors & When to Seek Help

 Do younger adults experience different signs and symptoms of colorectal cancer?

 Alarmingly yes.
-Young patients (<50) more often present with:
+Young patients (- Left-sided pain

 - Rectal bleeding